Are Soft-Sided or Hard-Sided Pet Carriers Better for Car Travel?

 If I get a hard-sided carrier, can I just buy the cheapest one I find online?

 Absolutely not.
-My first 'cheap' hard carrier cost me $25 and the latch broke before I even got to the vet.
+A 'cheap' $25 hard carrier can fail early, with the latch breaking before the first vet trip.
 You're looking for solid construction, good latches, and decent ventilation.
 A $50 carrier from a reputable brand is usually worth the extra $25 over that flimsy $25 garbage that might fail when you need it most.

 Do I really need to strap my cat's carrier in with a seatbelt?

 Yes, you absolutely do.
 It's not just about preventing the carrier from sliding; it's about physics.
 In a sudden stop, an unsecured carrier becomes a projectile.
-My friend's dog once flew into the dashboard because his carrier wasn't secured.
 Trust me, you don't want that to happen to your cat or your windshield.
 Use the seatbelt or the car's anchor points.

 What if my cat absolutely hates being in a carrier, even a hard one?